eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 6\.
 If you changed your `admin` password in a previous step, you must update the Keycloak password in the operator secret.

 When the Codewind operator needs to update Keycloak, it uses login credentials saved in a Kubernetes secret.
-By default, during deployment that secret has a username and password of `admin`.
+By default during initial deployment, that secret has a user name and password of `admin`.
 If you changed your `admin` password in a previous step, you must update the Keycloak secret to match.

 The secret is installed in the same namespace as the operator (`codewind`) and named `secret-keycloak-user-<keycloakname>`.

 If you have an administration UI for you cluster, you can use it to locate the secret and then edit the `keycloak-admin-password` field.

-Alternatively, you can use the command line and type `$ kubectl edit secret secret-keycloak-user-<keycloakname>` or `oc edit secret secret-keycloak-user-<keycloakname>`.
+Alternatively, you can use the command line and enter:

+ `$ kubectl edit secret secret-keycloak-user-<keycloakname>`

+ or

+ `$ oc edit secret secret-keycloak-user-<keycloakname>`

  If you use the command line, you must encode your password string in base64 before saving it into the secret.
 To do this, enter:

 ```
 $ echo -n 'myNewPassword' | base64
 bXlOZXdQYXNzd29yZA==
 ```

-Save `bXlOZXdQYXNzd29yZA==` as the value for `keycloak-admin-password` rather than `myNewPassword`.
+Save `bXlOZXdQYXNzd29yZA==` as the value for `keycloak-admin-password` rather than the clear text `myNewPassword`.

 ## Next Steps